huntdatacenter/rbgen/README.md

 ========

 This repository contains a reference implementation of the [BGEN format](http://www.well.ox.ac.uk/~gav/bgen_format/bgen_format_v1.2.html) in C++, originally sourced from the [qctool](https://bitbucket.org/gavinband/bgen) implementation.
-In addition three utilities - `bgenix`, which indexes BGEN files, `cat-bgen` which efficiently concatenates BGEN files, and `edit-bgen` which is used to manipulate BGEN metadata - are provided.
+In addition three utilities - [bgenix](https://bitbucket.org/gavinband/bgen/wiki/bgenix), which provides indexed access to BGEN files, cat-bgen which efficiently concatenates BGEN files, and edit-bgen which is used to manipulate BGEN metadata - are provided.
 See the [wiki](https://bitbucket.org/gavinband/bgen/wiki/Home) for documentation on these programs.

 An example program, `bgen_to_vcf`, is also provided; as the name suggests it converts a BGEN file to VCF.
 This is intended as an example program that shows how to use the BGEN file reading API.